RetroReversing/retroReversing/pages/gamecube/GamecubeDebugSymbols.md

 Game Name | Map File | Number of Symbols | Genre | Notes
 --- | --- | --- | --- | ---
 NFS Underground (Preview 10-09-2003 Console+ 26669 - 010) | Speed.elf | **9,604** | Racing | Uses SNSystems Library + Debugger

+# Other Notes

+Mario Kart - Double Dash!! contains a file called debugInfoS.MAP which would have presumably contained debug symbols but sadly it doesn't contain any data (nulled with 0-bytes).